Ben Wilson (basketball): Aftermath

 At their trial, the prosecutors presented the same case theory to the jury when the trial began the following year.
 Jetun Rush was the prosecution's lead witness and testified to the same effect.
 Moore and Dixon's attorneys chose to present Wilson's celebrity as the primary reason for the charges against the two teenagers.
-Both Moore and Dixon were convicted on charges of murder and attempted armed robbery.
-Per the recommendations of the prosecuting attorneys, they both were given significant prison sentences.
-Moore received a forty-year sentence while Dixon received a thirty-year sentence.
-Dixon was given the lesser sentence because even though he was involved in the crime, Moore had been the one to fire the fatal shots.
+Both Moore and Dixon were convicted on charges of murder and attempted armed robbery and both were given significant prison sentences.
+Moore received a 40-year sentence while Dixon received a 30-year sentence.
+Dixon was given a lesser sentence since Moore had been the one to fire the fatal shots at Wilson.

-The Wilson family's lawsuit against the hospital for inappropriate delay of medical care was settled in 1992 for an undisclosed amount.
+The Wilson family's lawsuit against the hospital for what they felt was inappropriate delay of medical care was settled in 1992 for an undisclosed amount.
 Dixon was released on parole in 2000, and Moore in 2005.
-Dixon later began an unrelated sentence for armed robbery, although Moore, interviewed in the 2012 documentary Benji, claims that his own confession was coerced, and that Dixon was not involved in Wilson's shooting.
+Dixon later began yet another unrelated sentence for armed robbery, although Moore, interviewed in the 2012 documentary Benji, attempted to claim that his own confession was coerced.
 Wilson died on the same day that Simeon was to open its season.
 The team chose to play the game, a rematch with Evanston, and won.

 Personal life

-He had one son, Brandon Wilson (b.
-September 1984), with his high school girlfriend Jetun Rush.
+He had one son, Brandon Wilson, born September 1984, with his high school girlfriend Jetun Rush.
 Brandon, who was 10 weeks old when his father died, went on to play basketball at the University of Maryland-Eastern Shore, wearing Wilson's number 25.
+He played professionally with the Long Island Wizards.
+Brandon went on to coach basketball.
+He attended and graduated from the Nassau Police Academy.
+He served in the Port Washington Police Department for five years.